edeforas/maths_cpp/README.md

 - test_Mersenne_prime: generate Mersenne primes numbers
 - test_syracuse: 3 algorithms to compute cycles or syracuse numbers and search for new possible cycles
 - test_polygon_area: compute the 2D polygon signed area using the Shoelace algorithm
-- test_pascal_triangle: some conjectures on the Pascal triangle (WIP)

 Feel free to add your own.